 When executing, you can choose to tackle your habits one at a time.
 When guiding my clients through change, I focus on one habit each week at the most.

-Bonus Step: Jump start the process with a FREE mini-course
+Bonus Step: Jump start the process with a FREE 5-Day Challenge

 One step more you can take is to change your thinking so you can finally start to have genuine weight loss success.
-To help you do this, I created a mini-course called Change Your Thinking and Win at Weight Loss.
+To help you do this, I created a 5-day Challenge called Change Your Thinking and Win at Weight Loss.

 Your success is not just about getting through a 30 Day diet anymore, instead it’s about feeling good in your skin for life.

-You’re going to walk away from this course knowing that you can crush your weight loss goal because you have a mindset that’ll support you to do just that.
-So don’t wait another moment, click the button below…
+You’re going to walk away from this challenge knowing that you can crush your weight loss goal because you have a mindset that’ll support you to do that.
+So don’t wait another moment, click the button below to sign up…

 Now it’s time to take action…